wikicrafter/Computer.Network/OSI.vs.TCPIP.md

 - Physical
 Transmission of physical bit stream

-as we see in OSI model we have 7 layers but in TCP/IP it's 4 sometimes we 5
+As we see in OSI model we have 7 layers but in TCP/IP it's 4 with updateTCP/IP mpdel.
 ## TCP/IP
 - Application
 - Transport